 I'm delighted that my work has been selected for this annual event, both for the exhibition and the symposium.
 I am speaking on 11 November.
-The talks are being streamed live on You Tube.
+The talks are being streamed live on You Tube and you can watch the recordings here for Day 1 and Day 2.
 The event is a collaboration between the University of the Arctic’s Arctic Sustainable Arts and Design thematic network (ASAD), National Research Tomsk State University, and University of Lapland.
 This will be the ninth symposium in the series hosted by ASAD.
 The ASAD network aims to identify and share innovative practices in learning, teaching, research and knowledge exchange in the fields of art, design and visual culture education.
 The network promotes cooperation and collaboration between academic institutions and communities with the purpose of working towards a shared understanding of critical issues relevant to people living in the north.